yanshay/SpoolEase/documentation/scale-setup.md

 ## Verifying that the NFC Reader is Working Properly

-Scan a tag using SpoolEase Scale, and it should appear on SpoolEase Console as if you scanned it there.
+If you installed the NFC Module, scan a tag using SpoolEase Scale, and it should appear on SpoolEase Console as if you scanned it there.

 ---